How to create your first OKR

 Save your OKR

 Click Save OKR.
-Your OKR appears immediately with a health score starting at 0%.
+Your OKR appears immediately on the Goals page.

 Writing good Key Results

-• Good: "Achieve NPS score of 50 by end of Q2" — specific, measurable
+- Good: "Achieve NPS score of 50 by end of Q2" — specific and measurable

 Avoid this